Mounir Ben Slimane

+Coaching career

 Ben Slimane started his coaching career in 1986.
 On April 12, 2021, he signed with US Monastir in Tunisia.
-He guided the team to a second place in the Basketball Africa League.
+He guided the team to second place in the Basketball Africa League.
 Monastir lost to Zamalek in the 2021 BAL Finals.
 Ben Slimane was also an assistant for the Detroit Pistons in the 2022 NBA Summer League.

+Starting from 2023, Ben Slimane also coached the United Arab Emirates national team.